IgniteUI/igniteui-docfx/en/components/grids_and_lists.md

 ## Angular Grid Example
 <div class="divider--half"></div>

-Business propeller – In this angular grid example we show how users can do search and filtering, columns sorting, resizing, pinning and hiding, row selection, export to excel and csv, horizontal and vertical scrolling also we have examples for multi-row Layout, cell styling that includes embedded in the cell linear progress bar Indicator component and sparkline component.

-<div class="divider--half"></div>

 <div class="sample-container loading" style="height: 435px">
     <iframe id="icon-sample-1-iframe" seamless width="100%" height="100%" frameborder="0" src="{environment:lobDemosBaseUrl}/grid-crm" onload="onSampleIframeContentLoaded(this);">
     </iframe>